 Positions requiring candidates to pay an application fee or to purchase equipment, supplies, travel, or training are not eligible to be posted in HireMason or to be recruited for on campus.
 Exceptions may be made for positions requiring federal and/or state licensing requirements such as real estate, securities, etc.

 All part-time and full-time employment opportunities posted in HireMason must include a base salary.
-Commission-only positions will not be approved for posting.
+Commission or equity-only positions will not be approved for posting.

 Third party agencies may post in HireMason but must follow the Third Party Agents & Agencies Policy listed below in order to do so.